What Is the Howey Test?

 If an investment opportunity is open to many people, and if investors have little to no control or management of investment money or assets, then that investment is probably a security.
 If, on the other hand, an investment is made available only to a few close friends or associates, and if these investors have significant influence over how the investment is managed, then it is probably not a security.

 The Howey Test is not the only test that courts have used for determining whether an investment is a security.
 For example, in 1990, the Supreme Court created the "family resemblance test."
 This test provides a way for issuers of a note to show that the note should not be considered a security, by showing that the note has a "family resemblance" to other investments that are not considered securities.

 States have their own securities registration requirements, which are often referred to as "Blue Sky" laws.
 Some states, such as California, use what is known as the risk capital test that focuses mainly on the reasons why money or assets are being invested and what risks the investment poses for any investors, to determine whether an investment is a security.

 Securities laws are complex and often confusing.
-Terms such as "common enterprise" are imperfectly defined, and different courts may apply different tests for determining whether an investment is a security.
-If you have questions such as whether a particular investment must be registered as a security or questions about your state's securities laws, it's a good idea to consult with an attorney who specializes in securities law through FindLaw.
+Terms such as "common enterprise" are imperfectly defined and different courts may apply different tests for determining whether an investment is in fact a security.
+If you have questions such as whether a particular investment must be registered as a security or speicfics about your state's securities laws, it's a good idea to consult with a skilled attorney who specializes in securities law near you.

 Contact a securities lawyer to assist with any issues related to securities laws and financial instruments.